home-assistant/home-assistant-js-websocket/README.md

 Get all available services.
 Returns a promise that will resolve to the result of querying the server for all the services.

-##### `conn.getPanels()`

-Get the Home Assistant panel config.
-Returns a promise that will resolve to the result of querying the server for all the panels config.

 ##### `conn.getConfig()`

 Get the Home Assistant server config.
 Returns a promise that will resolve to the result of querying the server for all the config.